Contextual hypotheses and semantics of logic programs

-The condition on variables is at no loss of generality and is imposed so as to simplify subsequent notation, and is also often used in the literature; it just states that a variable that occurs free in the body of a rule occurs in the head of that rule.
-Note that if the set of predicate symbols in \VOCA\ is finite then finite sets of rules over \VOCA\ are naturally translated into finite formal logic programs.
+Since there is no restriction on the use of quantifiers in the body of a rule, the condition on variables is at no loss of generality and is imposed so as to simplify subsequent notation, and is also often used in the literature; it just states that a variable that occurs free in the body of a rule occurs in the head of that rule.
+Note that if the set of predicate symbols in \VOCA\ is finite then finite sets of finite rules over \VOCA\ are naturally translated into finite formal logic programs.